Jerusalem in Judaism

+Jews praying at the Western Wall in Jerusalem in the 1870s.

 Since the 10th century BCE, Jerusalem has been the holiest city, focus and spiritual center of the Jews.
-Jerusalem has long been embedded into Jewish religious consciousness and Jews have always studied and personalized the struggle by King David to capture Jerusalem and his desire to build the Holy Temple there, as described in the Book of Samuel and the Book of Psalms.
-Many of King David's yearnings about Jerusalem have been adapted into popular prayers and songs.
-Jews believe that in the future the rebuilt Temple in Jerusalem will become the center of worship and instruction for all mankind and consequently Jerusalem will become the spiritual center of the world.
+Jerusalem has long been embedded into the Jewish religious and national consciousness.
+Religious Jews believe that in the future the rebuilt Temple in Jerusalem will become the center of worship and instruction for all mankind and consequently Jerusalem will become the spiritual center of the world.

 In the Hebrew Bible

-Although Jerusalem (ירושלים) appears in the Hebrew Bible 669 times, it is not explicitly mentioned in the Pentateuch.
-Instead when referring to Jerusalem, the placenames Salem and Moriah, and the term "the place that God will choose" are used:

-You shall seek the place where the Lord your God chooses, out of all your tribes, to put His name for His dwelling place.